aff3ct/aff3ct/doc/sphinx/source/compilation/compilation.rst

           compiler, if ``CMAKE_BUILD_TYPE`` is set to ``Release``, the code will be compiled with the ``-O3`` flag.

+.. important:: We have noticed numerical stability issues when compiling with
+          ``-Ofast`` flag.
+So the ``-O3`` flag is recommend to compile with the best optimizations.

 .. note:: If you need to develop in AFF3CT it is recommended to compile
-          in the ``Debug`` mode during the development process to add the debug symbols in the binary files.
+          in the ``Debug`` mode (or eventually ``RelWithDebInfo`` mode) during the development process to add the debug symbols in the binary files.
           It will certainly ease the debug process but be careful, the execution speed will be seriously affected in this mode, be sure to switch to the ``Release`` mode when the code is stable.

 .. note:: In Visual Studio solutions, the ``CMAKE_BUILD_TYPE`` built-in
           variable has no effect and the build type is directly managed by